-The interaction with a nucleus of each of paraneutrinos (\ref{42}) and (\ref{43}) violates, as has been mentioned above, the equality (\ref{21}) expressing the idea of lepton number conservation law.
-Such a violation can explain once again the absence of earlier known lepton flavours for all types of truly neutral leptons and their neutrinos.
+The interaction with a nucleus of each paraneutrino from (\ref{42}) and (\ref{43}) violates, as has been mentioned above, the equality (\ref{21}) expressing the idea of lepton number conservation law.
+Such a violation can explain once again the absence of earlier known lepton flavors for all types of truly neutral leptons and their neutrinos.

-These reasoning give the right to interpret the flavour symmetry as a unification of the two left (right)-handed fermions in individual difermions of $V_{l}$ or $A_{l}$ currents.
+These reasonings give the right to interpret the flavor symmetry as a unification of the two left- (right-) handed fermions in individual difermions of $V_{l}$ or $A_{l}$ currents.

-So, we have learned that (\ref{22}) and (\ref{23}) similarly to any of (\ref{29})-(\ref{31}) correspond in nature to the same flavour.
-In other words, they must be valid only for particles of the definite types of lepton numbers, at which a class (\ref{19}) having a partial order becomes a partially ordered.
-Thus, flavour conservation in the elastic scattering one must consider as a theorem about the equality of cross sections of the interaction with field of emission of leptonic current structural parts.
+So, we have learned that (\ref{22}) and (\ref{23}) similarly to any of (\ref{29})-(\ref{31}) correspond in nature to the same flavor.
+In other words, they must be valid only for particles of the defined types of lepton numbers, at which a class (\ref{19}) becomes partially ordered.
+Thus, flavor conservation in the elastic scattering must be considered as a theorem about the equality of cross sections of the interaction with the field of emission of leptonic current structural parts.